electronick1/stairs_doc/source/index.html.md

 ```

-Consumer as a separe process.
+The Consumer as a separe process.

-If you want to train a neural network, and use an output of your pipeline as a train set, you can use:<br>
+If you want to train the neural network and use the output from your pipeline as a train set, you can use:<br>
-`@consumer_iter()` component which allows you to read data from streaming/queue service directly to your function.
+The `@consumer_iter()` component allows you to read data from the streaming/queue service directly to your function.